-If a malfunction occurs in the front passenger air bag system, the supplemental air bag warning will blink.
+If a malfunction occurs in the front passenger air bag system, the supplemental air bag warning light , located in the meter and gauges area, will blink.
 Have the system checked by a NISSAN dealer.

 Other supplemental front-impact air bag precautions